qe201020335/BeatSaberOffsetMigrator/README.md

     - On older versions, the "Diff" values should not change as you move your controllers.
     - On newer versions, due to the timing issue mentioned above, moving the controllers will cause the diff values to fluctuate.
 7. Press `Save Offset` to save the current offset.
+    - On 1.29.4+, in order to make sure the offset is saved accurately, the controllers must be completely still at the end of the 10-second delay.

 ### Restore Offset (For example, on 1.38.0)
 1. Grab a [release](https://github.com/qe201020335/BeatSaberOffsetMigrator/releases) for your game version and install it